-A wrongful death claim is applicable when a victim who would otherwise have a personal injury claim is killed as a result of either negligence or an intentional harmful act on the part of the defendant.
+A wrongful death claim can arise after situations in which a victim who would otherwise have a valid personal injury claim is killed as a result of the defendant's wrongful action.
 This can occur in a variety of situations, including:

 When a victim is intentionally killed.
-For example, OJ Simpson was sued for wrongful death for the murders of Nicole Brown Simpson and Ronald Goldman.
+For example, O.J.
+Simpson was sued in civil court for the wrongful deaths of Nicole Brown and Ronald Goldman.
 These civil lawsuits brought by the victims' families were separate from the state's criminal case against Simpson.

 When a victim dies as a result of medical malpractice.
-If a doctor failed to diagnose a condition, or if the doctor was careless in the level of care provided, and death resulted, then a wrongful death action can be brought against the doctor.
+If a doctor fails to diagnose a condition, or if the doctor is careless in the level of care provided, and a patient dies as a result, a wrongful death action might be possible against the doctor.
 (Learn more about when it's medical malpractice and when it isn't.)

 Car accident fatalities involving negligence.
 If a victim dies as a result of car accident injuries, a wrongful death claim may be brought.